umaid-git/Employee-Record-Viewer/README.md

 # PyQt5-Demo

 A GUI application which adds, delete, edit and search data from a SQL Table.

 ## Tech Stack

 **Programming language and framework:** Python, PyQt5, SQLite

 **GUI:** PyQt5 designer

 ## Deployment

-To deploy this project: open vscode or any other IDE which supports python, open the terminal and go to directory where the repo is cloned.
+To deploy this project: open vscode or any other IDE (make sure python is installed on your system), open the terminal and go to directory where the repo is cloned.
 Run:

 ```bash
   py -m venv env